 Completed in 1894, the Old Strynefjell Mountain Road was a masterpiece of road-building and engineering.
 This was the only way of passage between Skjåk and Stryn during most of the last century.
 The 27-kilometre long road is closed during winter.

 The road over Gaularfjellet takes the traveller into the waterfalls from the mighty Sognefjord, which is Norway’s longest and deepest fjord.
 The 130 kilometre long drive is exciting and varied, and is closed during winter.
+The new viewpoint at Utsikten at the top of Gaularfjellet is one of many great viewpoints along this road.

 High in the Jotunheimen mountains, the Sognefjellet Mountain Road runs between the Sognefjord and the Gudbrandsdalen Valley.
 The Sognefjellet National Tourist Route is the highest mountain pass in Northern Europe with its 1,434 metres.
 The 106 kilometre long road is closed during winter.